Meet the research team!

 Abby Witt

-Abby is a junior majoring in Psychological Sciences with minors in Business Administration and Recreation & Sports.
+Abby is a senior majoring in Psychological Sciences with minors in Business Administration and Recreation & Sports.

 -